microsoft/trident/README.md

 - **allowedOperations**: a list of flags representing allowed operations.
   This is a set of operations that Trident is allowed to perform on the host.
   Supported flags are:
-  - **stage**: Trident will stage the changes required by the updated host configuration, including deployment of the new runtime OS image onto block devices during a clean install or an A/B update.
-However, Trident will not reboot the host into the newly deployed runtime OS.
+  - **stage**: Trident will stage a new runtime OS as required by the updated host configuration.
+However, Trident will not reboot the host into the newly stage runtime OS.
 This is useful if you want to drive additional operations on the host outside of Trident or delay the reboot until a later point in time.
-After the new runtime OS image has been staged, Trident will update the host's status to DeploymentStaged.
+After the new runtime OS image has been staged, Trident will update the host's status to Staged.
-  - **finalize**: Trident will reboot the host into the newly deployed runtime OS image to complete a clean install or A/B update.
+  - **finalize**: Trident will reboot the host into the newly staged runtime OS image to finalize a clean install or A/B update.
 Trident will first manage the UEFI firmware variables, to ensure that post reboot, the firmware will boot into the updated runtime OS image.
-Then, Trident will set the host's servicing state to DeploymentFinalized and reboot.
-After the host comes back up, Trident will confirm that firmware booted from the correct block device and change the host's state to Ready.
-Otherwise, if a rollback into the provisioning OS or the old runtime image has occurred, Trident will notify the user and set the host's state to DeploymentFailed.
+Then, Trident will set the host's servicing state to Finalized and reboot.
+After the host comes back up, Trident will confirm that firmware correctly booted from the updated runtime OS image and change the host's state to Provisioned.
+    Otherwise, if a rollback into the provisioning OS or the old runtime image has occurred, Trident will notify the user and set the host's state to CleanInstallFailed or AbUpdateFailed.

   You can pass one, multiple, or no flags as a YAML list, for example: